Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filtersAIE.rst

 | For a 32 tap interpolate by 2 filter that needs 4 GSa/s at output:
 | ``TP_PARA_INTERP_POLY`` can be set to 2.
 This would create two output paths and so, at least two AI Engine tiles.
 Say that the optimum cascade length for the data_type/coeff_type combination is 2.
 Set ``TP_CASC_LEN = 2``.
-| The optimum cascade lengths for the various parameters can be obtained using the helper functions in :ref:`API_REFERENCE`.
+| The optimum cascade lengths for the various parameters can be obtained using the helper functions in :ref:`DSP_API_REFERENCE`.
 With these two output paths, it is possible to obtain the required sample rate of 4 GSa/s.

 **SCENARIO 3:**